 Did you know…?

-These birds were also introduced to s few Hawaiian island.
+These birds were also introduced to a few Hawaiian islands.
 They live peacefully there and aren’t considered an invasive species.

 8.)
-The chicks all hatch on the same day and are precocial (hatched or born in an advanced state and able to feed itself almost immediately) and down-covered.
+The chicks all hatch on the same day and are precocial (hatched or born in an advanced state and able to feed themselves almost immediately) and down-covered.

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!